| | |

 and visited, and restored.
 He then adds, We see not this promised restitution yet, but we

 do see the first step God is taking toward its accomplishment.
+We see

 Jesus crowned with this glory and honor of perfect manhood, that he, as a fitting ransom